curvednebula/curvednebula.com/src/trimaudio/README.md

   - property: og:title
     content: Free Online Audio Trimmer with Waveform
   - property: og:description
-    content: Select a range on an interactive waveform and export trimmed Ogg Opus audio locally in your browser.
+    content: Select a range on an interactive waveform and export trimmed Ogg, MP3, M4A, or WAV audio locally in your browser.
   - property: og:type
     content: website
   - property: og:url